Uncovering The ABCs Behind The 2020 Matric Results

 While we celebrate our learners’ successes, not every child was as lucky or included.
 Minister of Basic Education Angie Motshekga proclaimed that she expected a “blood bath” considering the disruptive academic year before proudly announcing the overall pass to be 76.2%.

-One will immediately see that from Grade 9 there’s a sharp increase in the percentage of youth who drop out.
-In Grade 11, it increases to almost a quarter of the overall class – and that’s before even reaching matric.
-When talking about the Matric results, we also need to factor in the number of children who ‘should have’ been able to reach this grade if they were offered better support and access to education.
+One will immediately see that from grade 9 there’s a sharp increase in the percentage of youth who drop out.
+In grade 11, it increases to almost a quarter of the overall class – and that’s before even reaching matric.
+When talking about the matric results, we also need to factor in the number of children who “should have” been able to reach this grade had they been offered better support and access to education.